-Russia or Russian federation is a country with great history, home of famous scientists and land of natural beauty.
+Russia or the Russian Federation is a country with great history, home of famous scientists and land of natural beauty.
 Moscow is the capital of Russia and Vladimir Putin is the President of Russia ( Russian Federation).

-Russia was formed in 882 as a kingdom of selective cities of western Russia including kiev.
-That time Kiev was the center of a trade route between Scandinavia and Constantinople, and Kievan Rus.
-In 989 Vladimir I was the ruler of kingdom who extended to as far south as the Black Sea, the Caucasus Mountains, and the lower reaches of the Volga River.
+Russia was formed in 882 as a kingdom of selective cities of western Russia including Kyiv.
+That time Kyiv was the center of a trade route between Scandinavia and Constantinople, and Kievan Rus.
+In 989 Vladimir I was the ruler of the kingdom who extended to as far south as the Black Sea, the Caucasus Mountains, and the lower reaches of the Volga River.
 During 1237-1613 Russia was under the influence of Mongol.
 In 1237 Batu Khan, a grandson of Jenghiz Khan invaded into Kievan Rus.
-Over the next three years the Mongols destroyed all of the major cities of Kievan Rus’ with the exceptions of Novgorod and Pskov.
+Over the next three years, the Mongols destroyed all of the major cities of Kievan Rus’ with the exceptions of Novgorod and Pskov.
 To regain its honor and land in 1480 Grand Duke Ivan III gathered its strength within in Moscow, that time he was strong enough to faceoff with Mongols but it took him almost half of the century to conquer Mongols and to Russia became a unified state.
 That time Ivan IV grandson of Grand Duke Ivan III.
 In 1547, he adopted the title of tsar.
 In 1552 he conquered Kazan and Astrakhan in 1556.
 In 1613 Michael Romanov was elected as Tsar.
-The Romanov dynasty to ruled the Russia for 304 years, until the Russian Revolution brought an end to the Tsarist state.
-Since the of Ivan IV, the Russian Tsars had followed a fairly consistent policy of drawing more political power away from the nobility and into their own hands.
+The Romanov dynasty to ruled Russia for 304 years until the Russian Revolution brought an end to the Tsarist state.
+Since Ivan IV ruling, the Russian Tsars had followed a fairly consistent policy of drawing more political power away from the nobility and into their own hands.

-In 1990 Russian Repeblic ended the soviet era and declared its independence.
+In 1990 the Russian Republic ended the Soviet era and declared its independence.

-Most of the area of Russia is located in the temperate belt.
-The Arctic territories are located in the Arctic and sub-Arctic belts, but at the same time, a small section of the Caucasus Black Sea coast is located in sub-tropical belt.
-Russia has all the climatic zones except tropical: tundra, forest-tundra, forests, forests-steppes and semi-deserts.
+Most of the area of Russia is located in the temperate zone.
+The Arctic territories are located in the Arctic and sub-Arctic zones, but at the same time, a small section of the Caucasus Black Sea coast is located in the sub-tropical zone.
+Russia has all the climatic zones except tropical: tundra, forest-tundra, forests, forests-steppes, and semi-deserts.

-The climate induce an unbalance between different parts of Russian area, so many large parts of country have almost no population and development.
+The climate induces an unbalance between different parts of the Russian area, so many large parts of the country have almost no population and development.
 Russia has only 8 % of arable land.

-The majority of rivers are located in the Arctic Ocean basin (Ob, Irtysh, Yenisei and Lena).
-The Amur, Anadyr, Penzhina and some other rivers are located in the Pacific Ocean basin and Don, Kuban and Neva flow into the seas bordering the Atlantic Ocean.
-Russia’s main river, the Volga, flows to the Caspian sea.
+The majority of rivers are located in the Arctic Ocean basin (Ob, Irtysh, Yenisei, and Lena).
+The Amur, Anadyr, Penzhina and some other rivers are located in the Pacific Ocean basin and Don, Kuban, and the Neva flow into the seas bordering the Atlantic Ocean.
+Russia’s main river, the Volga, flows to the Caspian Sea.
 Generally, Russia has about 3 million km of rivers.

 There are many lakes in Russia, fresh- or salt-water.
-The largest lakes are Caspian, Baikal, Ladoga, Onega and Taimir.
-Lake Baikal is the largest fresh-water lake in the world, it has maximum depth of 1620 m.
+The largest lakes are Caspian, Baikal, Ladoga, Onega, and Taimir.
+Lake Baikal is the largest fresh-water lake in the world, it has a maximum depth of 1620 m.

 Forest cover about 40 % of the entire Russian territory.
 The largest forests are in the Siberian taiga, at the eastern part of country and northern part of European territory.
 The most frequent forest is the coniferous forest.
 There are also some mixed forest in mid-Russian regions.

-Russia has the world’s fifth largest population (148,8 million people) after China, India, the United States and Indonesia.
+Russia has the world’s fifth largest population (148,8 million people) after China, India, the United States, and Indonesia.
 Russia is a multiethnic society.
-The largest ethnic groups include Russians (81.5%), Tatars (3.8%), Ukrainians (3%), Chuvash (1.2%), Bashkir (0.9%), Byelorussians (0.8%), Moldavians (0.7%), etc. Over 80 % of the population name Russian – the official language of the country – as their native.
+The largest ethnic groups include Russians (81.5%), Tatars (3.8%), Ukrainians (3%), Chuvash (1.2%), Bashkir (0.9%), Belarusians (0.8%), Moldovans (0.7%), etc. Over 80 % of the population name Russian – the official language of the country – as their native.
 Other languages are used in ethnic minority regions.
 Russia has equal religious diversity: with the main religions being Russian Orthodox Christianity and Muslim overall over 150 confessions could be found across the country.

 The Russian Federation has 1067 major cities, with 13 of them inhabited by one million and more people each.
-The largest cities are Moscow, St. Petersburg, Nizhny Novgorod, Novosibirsk and Yekaterinburg.
-Administratively, the Russian Federation is divided into 21 republic, 6 krays (federal territories), 2 federal cities, 49 regions, 1 autonomous region and 10 autonomous areas.
+The largest cities are Moscow, St. Petersburg, Nizhny Novgorod, Novosibirsk, and Yekaterinburg.
+Administratively, the Russian Federation is divided into 21 republics, 6 krays (federal territories), 2 federal cities, 49 regions, 1 autonomous region and 10 autonomous areas.